-The proportion of wealth group income used in purchases depends largely on the needs and the total money that is available to meet the needs.
-A glance at the graph above shows that all the wealth group spends their income on similar items, although it seems as if the very poor and the poor spends more than the middle and better-off.
+The proprtion of money allocated to various items, depends on purchasing power and thhe pressing need of the household.
+A glance at the graph above shows that all the wealth groups spends their income on similar items, although it seems as if the very poor and the poor spends more than the middle and better-off on staple and non-staple, as well as household items.
 The very poor and poor wealth groups devote a large proportion of their incomes in buying non-staple as depicted on the white bar, this is in addition to staple purchased.

-About 30% of the very poor income was spend on non-staple which amounted to 35,528 naira (\$179) and the poor about 20% amounted to 40,800 naira (\$206) in the reference year.
-Other expenditures for the very poor income was input (seeds, fertilizer...etc), taking less than 10% of the money which amounted to 3,596 naira (\$18) and for the poor which is equal to 20,380 naira (\$103).
-The total expenditure on staple food by the very poor and poor is considerable high as compared to expenditure on non-staple and other items.
-The proportion of money aportioned by the very poor for staple food purchase was about 22% which is equals to 31,249 naira (\$158) and the poor about 18% which is equal to 46,396 naira (\$234).
-Expenditures on clothes, other items which include communication and transportation as well as for social services is very important for the poorer wealh group in this zone.
+About 30% of the very poor income was spend on non-staple which amounted to 44,130 naira (\$223) and the poor which is less than 10% amounted to 35,820 naira (\$181) in the reference year.
+Staple purchases by the very poor amounted to about 10%, which is equivalent to 21,600 naira (\$109).
+Other expenditures for the very poor that took a large chunk of their income was household items (Utensils, bedding, furniture...etc), taking about 8% of the money which amounted to 18,509 naira (\$93) and for the poor about 12% which is equal to 72,112 naira (\$364).
+Expenditures on clothes, other items which include communication and transportation as well as for social services is very important for the poorer wealth group in this zone amounting to about 48% and valued at 104,318 naira (\$527).

-In contrast with the poorer househoulds expenditure, a large portion of the wealthier expenditure goes to 'other', which is about 50%-65% for the middle and better-off.
+In contrast with the poorer househoulds expenditure, a large portion of the wealthier expenditure goes to 'other', which is about 70% for the middle and better-off.
 Expenditure on 'other' includes transport and cellphone communications, very important for trade, as well as payments for social obligations and festivals, both of which are costs for the poorer as well as the wealthier households.
 'Household items' means such costs as milling, lighting, firewood, cooking utensils, and everyday condiments including, for instance, tea and Maggi cubes.
 Expenditure on social services means education and medical matters and is modest all round.
 Expenditure on clothes also seems rather modest for the wealthier, and there may be a degree of underestimation here.
-The total amount amount expended by the middle and better-off households on 'other' was about 1,140,675 naira (\$5,761) and 1,185,902 naira (\$5,989).
+The total amount amount expended by the better-off household on 'other' was about 2,543,193 naira (\$12,844).

-The wealthier households also devote around one half of their budget to buying inputs and household items, with a very small additional expenditure on non-staple foods.
+The wealthier households also devoted a considerable amount of their budget to buying inputs and household items, with a very small additional expenditure on non-staple foods.
 It looks as if the wealthier households have less need to buy staples than the poorer households; but in fact the green bar for the very poor would rise well above the 30% mark if we added the cash value of the grain that they receive directly as payment-in-kind for labour.
 The wealthier households spend little or nothing on staples, but more on non-staples.

 The blue bars, representing production inputs, show how much more the wealthier spend in proportionate as well as absolute terms.
-In fact the middle and better off spend nearly 20% -30% of their income on inputs, which is about 297,820 naira (\$1,504) and 511,647 naira (\$2,584) of their income on agricultural inputs on total hectare of land cultivated; and the total budget on livestock inputs (on veterinary drugs), of which more money is devoted to purchasing new animals to increase their herds and flocks and/or to replace animals sold, slaughtered or lost to disease.
+In fact better off spend nearly 20% -30%, which is about 708,518 naira (\$3,578) of their income on agricultural inputs on total hectare of land cultivated; and the total budget on livestock inputs (on veterinary drugs), of which more money is devoted to purchasing new animals to increase their herds and flocks and/or to replace animals sold, slaughtered or lost to disease.